python547/python-bigml-flow-latest/examples/README.md

-### MLflow BigML Examples
+### BigML - MLFlow Examples

-The examples in this directory illustrate how you can use the `mlflow.bigml` to generate models, log evaluation metrics and deploy the different Supervised Models avaiable in the BigML platform.
+The examples in this directory illustrate how you can use `MLFlow` to generate `BigML` models, log evaluation metrics and deploy the different Supervised Models available in the `BigML` platform.

 - `bigml_train\train.py` will create a Decision Tree in BigML and evaluate it.
   The data is extracted from the `Diabetes dataset`, that has been published